A FAMILY HISTORY FOR THE

 The Johan Martin Will family married into the Spitzer family.
 Martin was born in Kolonie Kulkowa near Rogasen, Posen (sorry no pictures) and his wife Anna Dorothea Schendel was born in Neudorf near Bartchin, Posen (the next village south was Szczepanowo).
 Their second daughter Anna Susanna and third daughter Anna Caroline were born in Kostrzyn, Schwersenz, Posen.
 So this family was also from the Posen area.
 The daughters were confirmed in Rawa.
 They arrived in Volhynia in 1835.

-The Lehman family were specialized tuchmachers (they were weavers) and probably from Saxony too.
+The Lehman family were specialized tuchmachers (they were weavers) and probably from Posen too.

 The Reiser family can be traced back to Feuerbach and Degerloch near Stuttgart in Wurtemburg.
 From there they migrated to Volhynia via Gruenberg (sorry no pictures) and Bessarabia (again no pictures).
 Like all the above folks they ended up in Faustindorf (see below).